JayThomason/tutti-server/README.md

 There are only two methods in the API at this point, discoverJams and createJam.

 #### GET /createJam?private={privateIpAddr}
+#### GET /createJam?private={privateIpAddr}&name={name}
 Should only be called by the master phone when it is creating a new jam. privateIpAddr should be the private ip address of the master phone on the local wifi network.
-Creates a mapping between the master phone's public and private ip addresses.
+Creates a mapping between the master phone's public and private ip addresses. name is an optional parameter which represents a display name for the jam.
+The name may not contain a space.
+If no name is provided then the default name of Jam-{private_ip} is used.

-Returns 200 on success and 400 on database or server error.
+Returns 200 on success and 500 on database or server error, or 400 if the name provided contains a space.

 Note that right now there is no duplicate detection so if you continually call

 #### GET /discoverJams
 Called by client phones when attempting to discover local jams.
-Returns a list of all the private ip addresses of master phones hosting jams on the same network (with a matching public ip for the client phone).
+Returns a list of all the name, private ip addresses of master phones hosting jams on the same network (with a matching public ip for the client phone).
+The pairs are separated by a space and delimited by new lines.

 Returns a 200 on success and 400 on database or server error.